anatim/PartsTrader.ClientTools/README.md

 - Splits `{partId}-{partCode}`
 - Always returns 3 synthetic parts: original, `partId - 1`, `partId + 1` with suffixes `partCode`, `partCode + "a"`, `partCode + "b"`
 - `Id` is a random `Guid` per item
+- `InvalidPartNumberException` was added to be thrown in case of invalid input but ended up not being implemented.
+Instead, validation is done in the Controller layer, and this unused service layer validation should be cleaned up.

-- Throws `InvalidPartNumberException` if given invalid input A real implementation would query a data source.
+A real implementation would query a data source.